skippyr/libtmk/README.md

 ## ❡ Documentation

-After installed, you can refer to its manual pages by using man:
+Once installed, you can read its documentation using `man`:

 ```sh
 man tdk.3;